lukawaay/local_zitadel/README.md

 * A minimal OpenID Connect Identity Provider ([link](https://github.com/lukawaay/oidc_test_srv)).
-  A configuration file lets you prepare a list of users and regular authorization flows are implemented where one can choose a user the want to authenticate as.
+  A configuration file lets you prepare a list of users and regular authorization flows are implemented where one can choose a user they want to authenticate as.
 * A minimal Zitadel application ([link](https://github.com/lukawaay/zitadel_test_app)).